 The alternative is not tightly plotted commercial fiction, or nothing.

 There are, moreover, plenty of books and stories that have excellent and complicated plots and possess sophisticated beautiful styles, all at the same time.

-Here’s what I want you to understand: there is a formula (of sorts) to storytelling, but it’s not as rigid as many would have you believe.
+Here’s what I want to say to you: there is a formula (of sorts) to storytelling, but it’s not as rigid as many would have you believe.
 And, furthermore, books can be loosely plotted — even poorly plotted, or even flawed — and still be beautiful, and contain beautiful, convincing characters.

-Thus if, like me, you don’t particularly care for formulaic fiction, or if you don’t want to write or read commercial fiction and yet you still want to be a writer so that you might capture something beautiful, you can.
+So that if, like me, you don’t particularly care for formulaic fiction, or if you don’t want to write or read commercial fiction and yet you still seek to capture something beautiful on the page, I want you to know that you can.